Last updated: November 4, 2019

-Continuing research into the science of learning, together with advances in artificial intelligence and adaptive computing, will come together to create learning platforms the change and respond to the individual learning needs of students.
+- Continuing research into the science of learning, together with advances in artificial intelligence and adaptive computing, will come together to create learning platforms the change and respond to the individual learning needs of students.

-The falling price of highly stimulating and interactive media — virtual reality, extreme high definition, haptics, 3d printing — will contribute to an increased sense that “being there” isn't the most important aspect of an educational experience.
+- The falling price of highly stimulating and interactive media — virtual reality, extremely high definition, haptics, 3d printing — will contribute to an increased sense that 'being there' isn't the most important aspect of an educational experience.

 How Does Moodle Compare To Chamilo?

 Chamilo is one of those competitors that is widely used (particularly in Europe and other parts of the Spanish-speaking world) and readily available as an alternative solution.

-Both solutions operate on a “Freemium” model — with some features available at no charge, and some features available for a monthly subscription.
-Both softwares have “software as a service” (SaaS) models as well as software versions that can be self-hosted.
+Both solutions operate on a 'Freemium' model — with some features available at no charge.
+Some features are available for a monthly subscription.
+Both software has 'software as a service' (SaaS) models as well as software versions that can be self-hosted.

-Mobile-friendliness and availability in over four times as many languages and countries makes Moodle a much better solution for companies and educational institutions that offer online courses across the world.
+Mobile-friendliness and availability in over four times as many languages and countries make Moodle a much better solution for companies and educational institutions that offer online courses across the world.

 Chamilo is a much stronger service option in the following areas: collaboration features, assessment and instruction methods, and pre-installed course libraries.
 The added feature of online whiteboards gives Chamilo a valuable one-up on Moodle.

 The amount of time required to deploy Chamilo can also be much lower for institutions in the IT, legal, and PC markets because the platform comes with built-in course libraries to aid these educators with compliance and skills training.

 Open edX and JoomlaLMS

 While Chamilo is a common alternative software to Moodle that has a self-hosted option, it is normally deployed through its SaaS version.

-Open edX - Open edX is the open source alternative to edX Platform — a commercial software for education.
+Open edX is the open source alternative to edX Platform — a commercial software for education.

 While it is well-documented on our site that Joomla is not the preferred solution for developing a website and content management, Joomla's LMS is a great add-on for Joomla sites looking to integrate an eLearning solution into their user experience.

-With multilanguage support, a wide list of features to customize courses, SCORM support and advanced reporting capabilities, JoomlaLMS is a quality option for any web development teams already comfortable with the challenges of operating Joomla.
+With multi-language support, a wide list of features to customize courses, SCORM support, and advanced reporting capabilities, JoomlaLMS is a quality option for any web development teams already comfortable with the challenges of operating Joomla.